 19. If, after an employee’s work schedule is posted, a subsequent change is made in their schedule and such change is not posted before the end of the employee’s last regularly scheduled day of work of their work week, they shall receive premium pay at the rate of time and one-half for the first day worked on their changed schedule.
 Such premium pay will not apply whenever an employee changes their job or department or such work schedule change is the result of layoff or negotiated placement.

 20. Premium pay at the rate of double time and one-half shall be paid for all work performed on the following eleven holidays: New Year’s Day, President’s Day, Good Friday, Memorial Day, July 4th, Labor Day, Veteran’s Day, Thanksgiving Day, day after Thanksgiving, Christmas Eve, and Christmas Day.
 If any of the holidays listed above falls on a Sunday, it shall be observed on the following Monday.
 Eight (8) hours straight time shall be paid for the eleven holidays listed above in this section, if not worked.
+An employee who is scheduled to work on a holiday who fails to report to work and whose absence has not been approved will not be entitled to holiday pay, unless the employee submits evidence of treatment from a health care professional.

 21. If any of the holidays listed above occurs during an employee’s scheduled vacation, the employee shall receive an additional day off with pay or shall receive eight (8) hours of vacation pay for each holiday, as determined by the operating needs of the Company.
 The employee will be notified by their department supervisor prior to the start of their scheduled vacation which of the above will apply.

-22. If the Company chooses to shutdown any job classification’s work on a holiday, employees working four on/four off otating shifts whose regularly scheduled workday falls on the holiday will be allowed to work four hours at straight time (including shift premium) with the following provisions:
+22. If the Company chooses to shutdown any job classification’s work on a holiday, employees working four on/four off rotating shifts whose regularly scheduled workday falls on the holiday will be allowed to work four hours at straight time (including shift premium) with the following provisions:

 The four hours must be worked in the same pay week as the holiday.